Preprocesses data with selected methods.

 - Randomize instances.
 Randomize classes shuffles class values and destroys connection between instances and class.
 Similarly, one can randomize features or meta data.
 If replicable shuffling is on, randomization results can be shared and repeated with a saved workflow.
 This is mainly used for advanced testing and educational purposes.

-- Remove sparse features retains features that have more than user-defined threshold percentage of non-zero values.
+- Remove sparse features retains features that have more than a number/percentage of non-zero/missing values.
 The rest are discarded.

 - Principal component analysis outputs results of a PCA transformation.
 Similar to the PCA widget.